Sleep Apnea Across a Lifetime

 I had nasal surgery already and still cannot breathe through my nose.
 What is wrong?

 This is one of the most common stories we hear.
-A septoplasty corrects the wall between the two nasal passages, but if the floor of the nose itself is too narrow, the airflow problem persists.
-Our published work shows that DOME can resolve persistent nasal obstruction even after a previous septoplasty in patients with a narrow upper jaw (see 2022 study).
+A septoplasty corrects the wall between the two nasal passages, but if the floor of the nose itself is too narrow, the airflow problem can persist.
+In our 2019 study (Williams, Liu et al), we showed in a controlled case series that patients with persistent nasal obstruction after primary septoplasty often share the same underlying anatomy: a narrow, high-arched hard palate with reduced maxillary width near the internal nasal valve (see 2019 study).
+Our follow-up work then showed that DOME can resolve persistent nasal obstruction even after a previous septoplasty in these patients (see 2022 study).
 The septum is often not the whole story.

 The airway and the face share the same skeleton, so changes to one affect the other.
-Most patients describe the changes as positive: better cheek support, a fuller smile, more balanced proportions.
-We use 3D planning before surgery so you can see the expected changes ahead of time.
+Most patients describe the changes as positive.
 Patient-reported outcomes after MMA support this (see 2022 paper).
 The goal is bite, breathing, and beauty together, not one traded for the other.

 I am a woman in my 30s and I have been told my sleep is fine because my AHI is low.
 Is that right?

 Maybe not.
-Up to 90 percent of women with sleep-disordered breathing are undiagnosed, partly because the standard screening tools were built around male presentations.
-Women often present with insomnia, mood changes, fatigue, and morning headaches rather than loud snoring, and average AHI in women is around 33 percent lower than in men with similar symptoms (see 2025 paper).
+Up to 90 percent of women with sleep-disordered breathing are undiagnosed, partly because the standard diagnostic parameters were built around male presentations.
+Women often present with insomnia, mood changes, fatigue, and morning headaches rather than loud snoring.
+Average AHI in women is around 33 percent lower than in men with similar symptoms.
+At the same time, women are 3 times more likely to be on multiple antidepressant and anti-anxiety medications (see 2025 paper).
 If you do not feel rested and the basic numbers look normal, a more careful evaluation is reasonable.

 Stage 4: Middle-Aged Adults (ages 40 to 64)